-6. BerriesBerries contain high levels of antioxidants that can help protect cells from free radical damage.
+Berries contain high levels of antioxidants that can help protect cells from free radical damage.
 And as you age, your brain is more and more susceptible to the oxidative stress caused by free radicals.
 Research has shown that eating berries as part of your regular diet can help change the way neurons in the brain communicate with each other for the better.

 While all seeds tend to be nutrient dense, pumpkin seeds have particularly high levels of micronutrients like copper, zinc, and iron that keep the brain happy and healthy.
 Imbalances in copper and zinc have been linked to neurological conditions and low levels of iron can impact the way you think and socialize.

 The combination of healthy fats, vitamin E, and antioxidants is believed to be the key.
 And while all nuts provide a nutritional punch, walnuts go above and beyond when it comes to brain health thanks to the omega-3 fatty acids.